Fova

 Problem Statement

-Despite NYC’s vibrant photowalk culture, photographers face unnecessary friction joining events due to scheduling and communication living across disconnected platforms.
+Despite NYC’s vibrant photowalk culture, photographers faced unnecessary friction moving from interest to attendance because discovery, scheduling, and communication lived across disconnected platforms.

 Design Goals